aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Get Transparency of Image**

 Aspose.Slides allows you to get the transparency of an image.
-This Javascript code demonstrates the operation:
+This JavaScript code demonstrates the operation:

 ```javascript
 var presentation = new aspose.slides.Presentation(folderPath + "Test.pptx");